edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 questions:
 - "Why should I share my Conda environment with others?"
 - "How do I share my Conda environment with others?"
-- "Create an environment from a YAML file that can be read by Windows, Mac OS, or Linux."
+- "How do I create an environment file that can be read by Windows, Mac OS, or Linux."
+- "How do I specifying the package version in a Conda environment file."
+objectives:
-- "Create an environment based on exact package versions."
+- "Understand why you would create an Conda environment file."
-- "Create a custom kernel for a Conda environment for use inside JupyterLab and Jupyter notebooks."
+- "Create a Conda environment file in a text editor, specifying the channel, packages and their version."
+- "Use the `conda env` subcommand to export a given environment to a environment file."
 keypoints:
-- "Sharing Conda environments with other researchers facilitates the reprodicibility of your research."
+- "Sharing Conda environments with other researchers facilitates the reproducibility of your research."
-- "Create an`environment.yml` file that describes your project's software environment."
+- "Conda environment files ,`environment.yml`, describes your project's software environment."

 ---